6 Brilliant Ways To Advertise For Black Friday 2019

-We'll help you get the best results when the world goes shopping crazy this Black Friday 2018
+We'll help you get the best results and your marketing strategy ready when the world goes shopping crazy this Black Friday 2019.

 A Black Friday landing page generates value - all year round

 A very common marketing strategy for Black Friday is optimising the landing page.
 We recommend you set up a landing page for Black Friday.
 Obviously, you can't reveal your Black Friday offers on this page all year round, but you can get the basics in place.
 This page should be activated and optimised throughout the year.

 Make sure you create an inspiring landing page that explains the concept of Black Friday, and especially the concept in your store.
 A good example is POWER's Black Friday page which displays a large graphic with a countdown to Black Friday, their competitions and local events in the company's national stores.
 We can all learn from this.

 Such a page will attract many organic visitors from search engines.
 Not only on Black Friday itself, but also in the weeks leading up to Black Friday.
 For example, POWER's landing page ranks 5th in the search for 'Black Friday electronics.'

 As well as attracting traffic to your website and informing your customers about your campaigns, a landing page also gives you the chance to set up some interesting target groups.
 You can use these in your Retargeting efforts alongside both Adwords ads and Facebook advertising.
 More about this later.

 In the weeks leading up to Black Friday, you can start updating the site in line with completing your campaign plan.
 It's not a good idea to reveal your actual offers before Black Friday, but you could unveil other interesting items, such as competitions and events.

 Another marketing strategy for Black Friday is using Facebook, because when it comes to Black Friday, you can't avoid Facebook as it’s one of the most important marketing channels.
 Facebook is the UK's preferred social media with over 30 million active users, where 45% use Facebook several times a day.